SAMU's homepage

 2008-03-01: not yet tested, have to wait until spring...

-T* 2/100 ZF with Canon EOS 1D Mark III - MTF close-up (screen capture from Zeiss PDF)
+Zeiss Makro-Planar T* 2/100 ZF with Canon EOS 1D Mark III - MTF close-up (screen capture

 According to Zeiss (underline parts different than in Canon's MTFs): "The Modulation Transfer (MTF) as a function of image height (u) and slit orientation (sagittal, tangential) has been measured with white light at spatial frequencies of R = 10, 20 and 40 cycles/mm."